-Mandatory Reporters are not confidential University resources like the Confidential Employees or Survivor Advocates identified in Sections IV.A.1 and IV.A.2.
-However, subject to a Complainant's Request for Limited Action (Section III.A.5) and applicable legal disclosure obligations (Section III.E), information communicated to a Mandatory Reporter will initially be shared only within the limited circle of those University employees whom UTC reasonably needs to involve in UTC's response to an incident of Prohibited Conduct.
-Subsequently, information about the report will be shared only as reasonably necessary with investigators, witnesses, and the Respondent, subject to a Complainant's Request for Limited Action and applicable legal disclosure obligations.
+Mandatory Reporters are not confidential University resources like the Confidential Employees identified in Section IV.A.1.
+However, subject to a Complainant's request for confidentiality (Section III.A.5) and applicable legal disclosure obligations (Section III.E), information communicated to a Mandatory Reporter will initially be shared only within the limited circle of those University employees whom UTC reasonably needs to involve in UTC's response to an incident of Prohibited Conduct.
+Subsequently, information about the report will be shared only as reasonably necessary with investigators, witnesses, and the Respondent, subject to a Complainant's request for confidentiality and applicable legal disclosure obligations.
 In accordance with FERPA, Mandatory Reporters who are not employees of UTCPD will not share information with UTCPD or any other law enforcement agency without a Complainant's written consent or unless required by law.

-An employee-Complainant's report of Prohibited Conduct that alleges Sex Discrimination committed by an employee-Respondent generally must be filed within 300 days of the alleged discriminatory action.
-In certain circumstances, however, at the discretion of the Title IX Coordinator, a report communicated to UTC outside of that time limit may be investigated.
-The University does not limit the time frame for reporting an incident of Prohibited Conduct committed by a Respondent who is not an employee, although a delay in reporting may impact UTC's ability to: obtain evidence (e.g., evidence erodes; memories fade); conduct a prompt, thorough, and equitable investigation; and/or otherwise respond and take appropriate action (e.g., the Respondent may no longer be affiliated with the University).
+A report of Prohibited Conduct that alleges Sex Discrimination generally must be filed within 300 days of the alleged discriminatory action.
+In certain circumstances, however, at the discretion of the Title IX Coordinator, such as when the Complainant is a student, a report communicated to UTC outside of that time limit may be investigated.
+The University does not limit the time frame for reporting an incident of Prohibited Conduct committed by a Respondent who is not an employee, although a delay in reporting may impact UTC's ability to: obtain evidence; conduct a prompt, thorough, and equitable investigation; and/or otherwise respond and take appropriate action.